 CurrentProjects.jpg

-Our current projects are in Bhutan (where our first Sanctuary was officially opened in 2019), Mongolia (working with the eagle hunter community in the West), Mexico (working with the Mazahua community living in the buffer zone of the Monarch Butterfly Reserve in Michoacan), the Marquesas islands in French Polynesia (creating a community center in Nuku Hiva to celebrate the culture and oceanscape of all six inhabited Marquesan islands), Brazil (working with the Javari of the Amazon) and Ecuador (working with the Chachi community in the Choco region).
-We are also in early stage discussions regarding projects in Japan, New Guinea , Canada, Costa Rica, Kenya, Peru and beyond.
+Our current projects are in Bhutan (where our first Sanctuary opened in 2019), Mongolia (where our Eagle Hunter Cultural Centre opened in October 2024), Canada (working with the Kwakwaka'wakw community in Alert Bay, British Colombia on a vital language revitalisation project), Mexico (working with the Mazahua community living in the buffer zone of the Monarch Butterfly Reserve in Michoacan), the Marquesas islands in French Polynesia (creating a community centre in Nuku Hiva to celebrate the culture and oceanscape of all six inhabited Marquesan islands), Brazil (working with the Javari of the Amazon) and Ecuador (working with the Chachi community in the Choco region).
+We are also developing projects with indigenous communities in Papua New Guinea, Costa Rica, Kenya, Peru, Japan and beyond.

 At the heart of each of our projects is the creation of a community centre.
-Each is unique as the requirements of each community are different but a snapshot of our work in each of Bhutan, Mexico, Mongolia and the Marquesas gives you a flavour of our approach.
+Each is unique as the requirements of each community are different but our project reports on work in each of Bhutan, Mexico, Mongolia and the Marquesas explain our approach.

 1. Bhutan – The Olep community of Rukha